How do you buy tickets to see a game at Chelsea FC in London?

 These tickets can be easy and cheap, but you should understand that Chelsea may well play their reserves, and the opponent may be somebody you’ve never heard of.
 Still, it’s a way into Stamford Bridge.

-This, in the case of Chelsea, means the Champions League for the 2017-18 season.
-If we’re talking about a group-stage game against somebody you’ve not heard of, this is around $200 through me.
-When you get into knockout games against some other European hotshot, that’s a whole different ballgame.
+This, in the case of Chelsea, means the Champions League for the 2020-21 season.
+If we’re talking about a group-stage game against somebody you’ve not heard of, this is maybe around $200 through me.
+When you get into knockout games against some other European hotshot, it’s a whole different ballgame.

 Playing the Novice American Card

 Occasionally, and especially with low-level Premier League games and cup games, I encourage people to just email or call the ticket office and tell them some version of “I’m an American, I’ve always dreamed of seeing Chelsea, this whole ticket thing is kind of confusing, so what can I do?”
-At the bigger clubs, although I can’t confirm this, I am convinced they hold some tickets back for calls just like this – not for the Arsenal game, but maybe for West Bromwich Albion?
+At the bigger clubs, although I can’t confirm this, I am convinced they hold some tickets back for calls just like this – not for the Arsenal game, but maybe for a midweek game with West Bromwich Albion.
 Well, it’s certainly worth a call.

 First things first: Call or email them and ask about the game you’re looking at.
 Ask about the odds it gets to General Sale, whether a member without points has a good shot at a ticket, and what hospitality options are available.